The project management is responsible for the content of the information provided.

 8092 Zürich (Schweiz)

 - vanesa.rocha@hest. ethz. ch

 Our studies involving infant cohorts, animal and in vitro models, provide scientific evidence on the role of the gut microbiota metabolism as cause of IC.
-Our goal is to develop the first mechanistic- based live microbial product for prevention and treatment of IC.
-The current project will allow the translation of our scientific discoveries into a treatment that will improve infant health and family well-being.
+Our goal is to develop the first mechanistic-based live microbial product for prevention and treatment of IC.
+The current project will allow the translation of our scientific discoveries into a probiotic solution that will improve infant health and family well-being.

 Quelles sont les particularités de ce projet?

 This project is based on a strong scientific background and data built on more than 12 years of research on IC by the Food Biotechnology Laboratory - ETH Zürich and in collaboration with the Gastroenterology and Nutrition Unit - KISPI.
-The proposed project has a unique mechanistic basis for the approach and will result in the identification of high potential strains for the effective microbial-based treatment of IC.
-It will provide the required data for conducting preclinical studies and developing a clinical study protocol in infants involving 3-4 clinical centers in different EU countries to demonstrate efficacy of the final strain in the treatment of IC.
+The proposed project has a unique mechanistic basis for the approach and will result in the development of a probiotic solution for the alleviation of IC.
+It will provide the required data for conducting a clinical study protocol in infants involving 3-4 clinical centers in different EU countries to demonstrate efficacy of the final product in the alleviation of IC.